janhuenermann/neurojs/README.md

 Feel free to contribute.
 The development on such projects is more awesome in a community!

+**Note: this repo is no longer maintained since more general frameworks such as TensorFlow-JS emerged, which I recommend you to use.**

 ### Features
 - Implements a full-stack neural-network based machine learning framework
 - Extended reinforcement-learning support